jamesfiltness/web-audio-mixer/README.md

 __NOTE: The Web Audio API is currently only fully implemented in Google Chrome (desktop) browsers and as a result this project will not work in other browsers.__

-Try your hand at mixing David Bowie's Space Oddity!
+Try your hand at mixing David Bowie's Space Oddity.

 https://jamesfiltness.github.io/web-audio-mixer/